guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

    :width: 1200px
    :class: with-border

-You can fine tune these settings to increase or lower the volume of messages which are being sent in parrallel, increasing these values will eventually increase the back pressure we may impose to the SOAP or MQ backends.
+You can fine tune these settings to increase or lower the volume of messages which are being sent in parallel, increasing these values will eventually increase the back pressure we may impose to the SOAP or MQ backends.

 MQ Batch processing for single line messages
 ============================================

-For MQ particularly, and if all messages from a batch are single line messages, the default approach is to leverage the ``q`` command capabilities to process messages in batch.
+For MQ particularly, and if all messages from a batch are single line messages, the default approach is to leverage the ``q`` command capabilities to process messages in a batch.

 In this case, and this is the default behaviour, messages are stored in a single file and sent as part of a batch send request using the q command argument ``-F``.